Grinds and Steel Options

 Additional steels I use

-CPM Cruwear/Z-wear pm - (these steels are marked by a "+"under the makers mark) Details coming
+CPM Cruwear/Z-wear pm - Currently not available for custom order. (these steels are marked by a "+"under the makers mark) Details coming

 Grinds...........................................................................................